infoatgodreams/GoDreams-Repository/Volume 2/Care Standards/GOI & Indian Standards/Aftercare Guidelines Karnataka.md

 ## Definitions

-- &#39;Aftercare&#39; - provisions for support to young person&#39;s as a range and continuum of care
+- Aftercare: provisions for support to young person as a range and continuum of care

 services to enable them to